Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 ### Push code to github.com

-Create a new repository in github and the code to the new repository.
+Create a new repository in github and push the code to the new repository.
 For a step-by-step guide to import source code to github, you may read [this guide](https://help.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line).

 ### Deploy site from netlify.com